autumoswitzerland/autumo-beetroot/README.md

 If your handlers need customization, just overwrite this method.
 As you can see, here the translation of the requested URL takes place and points to the `web/html`-directory structure!

-The language is replaced by the requested language, and if not found the above algorithm is executed.
+The language is replaced by the requested language, and if not found the lookup algorithm as earlier explained is executed.
 The `entity` name is assigned through the construction of the handler (see route examples above).
 That's it, more or less!